bamminger/ecovacs-aws/README.md

 ## Getting started
 There is a great Github repository called "[sucks](https://github.com/wpietri/sucks)" which offers a wrapper for the Ecovacs API.
-Unfortunatelly AWS Lambda is not possible to run the package out of the box.
+Unfortunatelly AWS Lambda is not able to run the package out of the box (see "sucks-Modifications" chapter).
 Therefore we have to make some modifications.
 Before we do that you should install "[sucks](https://github.com/wpietri/sucks)" and try out the command line possibilities.